idankash/Path-Finding-Visualization/README.md

 # PathFinding Visualizer

 I built this application because I wanted to get a deeper understanding of how these algorithms work, with the help of visualizing them and see how they are "thinking".
 I hope that you enjoy this application as much as I did.
+You can access it here using Google Chrome: https://idankash.github.io/Path-Finding-Visualization/

 ## Algorithms